Estimating and interpreting secondary attack risk: Binomial considered harmful: Methods

 \section{Methods}

-Our analytical calculations and simulations assume a uniform secondary attack rate within households and no infection from outside the household, which are assumptions shared by statistical analyses of household transmission based on the binomial model.
-We used probability generating functions (PGFs) to calculate the true outbreak size distributions at different combinations of number of susceptibles ($m$) and SAR ($p$).
-We then performed simulations of household outbreaks at these same combinations of household size and SAR.
+For simplicity, our analytical calculations and simulations assume a uniform SAR within households (i.e., no variation in infectiousness or susceptibility) and no risk infection from outside the household except for the primary case.
+These assumptions are not realistic: We intend to show that binomial models break down even under these ideal conditions.
+We use probability generating functions (PGFs) to calculate the true outbreak size distributions at different combinations of the number of susceptibles ($m$) and the SAR ($p$), and we verify these calculations in simulations of household outbreaks.